Skip to Content

 Then again, on the Hilo side, there’s lots of tropical rainforest – and waterfalls too.

-But there are also the snow-capped mountains of Mauna Kea (stargazing, anyone?), Kona’s spectacularly clear waters (ideal for snorkeling) and lush coffee plantations.
+And wait.
+There’s more… You’ll find the snow-capped mountains of Mauna Kea (stargazing, anyone?), Kona’s spectacularly clear waters (ideal for snorkeling) and lush coffee plantations.

-Molokai – the Friendly Isle:
+Molokai – the Friendly Isle

 So you’ve visited the major islands and now want to get more off-the-beaten-path?